swoolcock/GravityHelper/README.md

 ### How does it work?
 Madeline's `Speed` vector always represents the direction to the floor, regardless of gravity.
 This means that while inverted, her `Speed.Y` will be the opposite sign of her actual velocity as displayed in CelesteTAS.
-It was done this way to ensure that any tech will work on the ceiling since the game thinks it's the floor.
+It was done this way to ensure that any tech will work on the ceiling since the game thinks it's the floor, and most third-party mods "just work".

 The majority of hooks in GravityHelper (over 100!) are for entity interaction compatibility, or to ensure that collisions are done in the correct direction and from the correct corner of the hitbox.